Xantier/xantier.github.io/_drafts/git_gud.md

-### Trade-offs, there are always trade-offs
+#### Trade-offs, there are always trade-offs
-What I’ve figured out to ask myself always is that what are the tradeoffs on every decision made.
+What I’ve figured out to ask myself always is that what are the trade-offs on every decision made.
 There will always be trade offs, so in the end the actual important decision that we are making is to pick the smaller subset of those bad aspects.
 These trade offs come in many forms, whether it’s ease of hiring, making the function “correct” or shipping faster,  ease of training, actual technical superiority, or following the industry hivemind.
 It is never a black and white decision.
 Something being objectively "better" doesn't mean it's a good engineering decision to adopt it.
 We need to understand that Computer Science and Software Engineering are two different fields.
 Computer Science wants to find the perfect solution to a problem, Software Engineering the best working solution to a problem.